 The wild storms predicted for the south-west corner of Australia for the first weekend in November 2019 didn’t eventuate.
 Sure, it rained heavily on Friday night but nothing a well-prepared camper couldn’t handle.

 The Warner Glen campsite is actually at Chapman Pool, only a few metres upstream from where the Chapman Brook enters the Blackwood.

 The Blackwood is the longest river in the South-West.
-It has its source near Kukerin more than 500 river kilometres from where it enters the Southern Ocean at Augusta.
+Its source is near Kukerin more than 500 river kilometres from where it enters the Southern Ocean at Augusta.
 More about the Blackwood River.

 We gave Chapman Pool a good try early on Saturday.
 Nothing.
 Not even a knock.

 We moved a short distance to Warner Glen Bridge, cannily calculating that the bridge would serve as a shelter if it rained.
 A feature of the Blackwood is the steep banks and it was no different here.
-Bit of a scramble to get to the water’s edge.
+A bit of a scramble to get to the water’s edge.